How To Shut Down a PC with an Android Phone

 - After logging into the Web Interface through port 8000, you’ll see the local control functions in the browser’s window/tab.

 By entering your PC’s external IP into the browser of any device, you’ll be able to control the program over the internet.
 So, just copy the URL to your phone (for quick access, you can bookmark it).
-Then, use your smartphone to open the URL, enter the password if you’ve set it, and you’ll see the program’s web interface.
+Then, use your smartphone to open the URL, enter the password if you have set it, and you will see the program’s web interface.
 From here, just select the command to shut your PC down.

 As a side note, your computer’s firewall may get in the way of this program, so you might need to disable it in conjunction with allowing the router to open the port.
 Also, your internet service provider may change your IP once in a while.